MadlyJado/obisidiannotes/Network Security/Network Security Notes III.md

 AAA

+Authentication - Authenticate the user's account info (User/Password)

+	Something you know
+	Something you have
+	Something you are

-Authentication - Authenticate the user's account info (User/Password) Authorization - Give the user the right access they need, and deny them if they don't Accounting - Audit/Account for changes the user makes in the system
+Authorization - Give the user the right access they need, and deny them if they don't Accounting - Audit/Account for changes the user makes in the system